Diabetes Practice Questions

 4. Alpha-glucosidase inhibitors

-1. By continuously providing insulin they eliminate the need for injections of insulin
+1. They eliminate the need for insulin injections

-2. They simplify management of blood sugar and often improve A1C
+2. They simplify management and may improve A1C

-3. They enable exercise without compensatory carbohydrate consumption
+3. They enable exercise with less carbohydrate adjustment

 4. They help with weight loss

-4. Three or four injections per day of different types of insulin.
+4. Three or four injections per day of different insulin types

 1. Nerve conduction studies or electromyography